The Carpentry License

 Carpentry Apprenticeship

-There are several excellent resources online which can teach you the fundamentals of woodworking.
+There are several excellent resources online that can teach you the fundamentals of woodworking.

 Being able to identify symbols, drawings, and specs on construction blueprints is a vital skill for carpentry contractors.

-For contractors engaging in framing, finish carpentry, or any structural work having the ability to interpret the ideas an architect is trying to communicate are critical.
+For contractors engaging in framing, finish carpentry, or any structural work having the ability to interpret the ideas an architect is trying to communicate is critical.

 Check out this Blue Print Reading Course for a basic introduction to the concepts you will want to know about.